The Legend of Zelda: Phantom Hourglass: Gameplay

 The Legend of Zelda: Phantom Hourglass is an action-adventure game with gameplay similar to the other games in The Legend of Zelda series.
-The player controls Link, the protagonist, and explores the world to find new items, information, and allies to help him save his friend Tetra and defeat the antagonist Bellum.
+The player controls Link and explores the world to find new items, information, and allies to help him save his friend Tetra and defeat the antagonist Bellum.
 The game is divided into two gameplay types: sailing between islands, and exploring the islands and their dungeons on foot.
 While on land, Link discovers and utilizes many items, including the classic boomerang, bow, and bombs.
 When sailing, the game shows a map of the area on the Nintendo DS's top screen, and a 3D top-down view of Link and his nearby surroundings on the lower touchscreen.
 The player can bring down the map from the top screen to the lower screen to make notes.
 During certain events, including most boss battles, a 3D view is shown on both screens, allowing the player to have a wider view of their surroundings.
 The player controls Link with the stylus, moves him by pointing to the sides of the screen, and uses the stylus to interact with objects and people or attack foes by pointing at them.
 To travel between islands on the Great Sea, the player controls a paddle steamer called the S.S.
 Linebeck.
 The player can plot a course by drawing on a sea chart, redraw the course to make any necessary alterations, shoot at enemies that attack the ship using a cannon, and jump to avoid obstacles.